 The Florida Commercial Team, as experts in Commercial Real Estate, represent virtually every type of commercial real estate one would expect in a world class city, including:

 We provide the full scope of commercial real estate consulting services including brokerage, sales, leasing, and

-In 2012 he was recognized by RE/MAX International as the #1 Top Selling Commercial Real Estate Associate in Miami/Dade, Broward & Palm Beach Counties.
+He has been recognized by RE/MAX International as the #1 Top Selling Commercial Associate in the State of Florida.